JavaMoney/jsr354-ri/moneta-core/src/main/asciidoc/userguide.md

 ### Registering your own Formats

-You can add additional formats by registering instances of +MonetaryAmountFormatProviderSpi+.
-Be default this has to be done based on the mechanism as defined by the Java +ServiceLoader+.
+You can add additional formats by registering instances of `MonetaryAmountFormatProviderSpi`.
+Be default this has to be done based on the mechanism as defined by the Java `ServiceLoader`.

 _Implement a `MonetaryAmountFormatProviderSpi` providing a format for "GKC" (GeeCoin)_
 ```java